Stochastic averaging for multiscale Markov processes with an application to a Wright-Fisher model with fluctuating selection: Introduction

 where $\Dom(L_n)$ is the domain of the pre-generator $L_n$.
 For every $n\in\N$, we think of $n^2L_{2,n}$ as the pre-generator of the fast variable $Z^n$ evolving on timescale $O(n^2)$ and we think of $L_{0,n}+nL_{1,n}$ as the pre-generator of the slow variable $X^n$ given the fast variable $Z^n$.
-The form of this pre-generator indicates that certain functions of the fast variables converge on timescale $O(1)$ and some functions of the fast variables converge on timescale $O(n)$.
 We will show in our main result, Theorem~\ref{T:stochastic.averaging} below, under suitable assumptions that the non-Markov processes $(X^n)_{n\in\N}$ converge to a Markov process.
-Moreover, we give a non-trivial application to branching random walk in random environment in Theorem~\ref{R:brwre} below.
-Theorem~\ref{T:stochastic.averaging} below is a corollary of Theorem 2.1 in~\cite{Kurtz1992} which is a general result on stochastic averaging.
+Theorem~\ref{T:stochastic.averaging} below is an application of Theorem 2.1 in~\cite{Kurtz1992} which is a general result on stochastic averaging.
 The main contribution of our paper is to demonstrate how to apply the abstract result of~\cite{Kurtz1992} to settings where the occupation measures of the driving processes $(Z^n)_{n\in\N}$ might not converge.
-For example, for branching random walk in random environment we will require that the first two moments of the offspring distributions converge appropriately.
+In particular Theorem~\ref{T:stochastic.averaging} enables us to derive the diffusion approximation of Wright-Fisher processes with fluctuating selection which is an important model in population genetics.

 We explain our approach with a simple example.
 Let a random walker on the real line move at constant speed ($\in\R$ indicating positive or negative direction) for an exponentially distributed time period, choose then a new speed according to a given distribution and continue so forth.
 If the exponential waiting times become shorter and shorter and the distributions of the random speeds are suitable then these processes converge to a Brownian motion.
 More formally, let $N$ be a Poisson process with rate~1 and, for every $n\in\N$, let $\bar{Z}_1^n, \bar{Z}_2^n,...$ be independent and identically distributed real-valued random variables with distribution $\pi_n$ having mean $\mu_n\in\R$ and variance $\sigma_n^2/2\in[0,\infty)$.
 We assume that $\lim_{n\to\infty}n\mu_n=a\in\R$ and that $\lim_{n\to\infty}\sigma_n^2=\sigma^2\in(0,\infty)$.
 For every $n\in\N$ define $Z^n = (Z_t^n)_{t\in[0,\infty)}$ by $Z_t^n = \bar{Z}^n_{N_{n^2t}}$ and define $X^n = (X_t^n)_{t\in[0,\infty)}$ for every $t\in[0,\infty)$ by